Ad reporting for the Shopify App Store

 How installs are counted for ads

-Search ads reports use a 30-day post-click conversion attribution window.
-This means that an install is counted as a conversion for the ad only if the merchant installed your app within 30 days of clicking on your ad.
+App Store ads use a 30-day post-click conversion attribution window.
+This means that an install is counted as an install for the ad only if the merchant installed your app within 30 days of clicking on your ad.
 In many cases, the merchant installs your app on the same day that they clicked your ad, but in some cases they install it later.

 The lower your average position, the more prominently your ad was shown in the search results for a given keyword between the selected dates.
 Ad positions are ordered from left to right and from the first page to the last page.
 For example: